Richmond Park: Ponds and streams

 There are about 30 ponds in the park.
 Some – including Barn Wood Pond, Bishop's Pond, Gallows Pond, Leg of Mutton Pond, Martin's Pond and White Ash Pond – have been created to drain the land or to provide water for livestock.
 The Pen Ponds (which in the past were used to rear carp for food) date from 1746.
 They were formed when a trench was dug in the early 17th century to drain a boggy area; later in that century this was widened and deepened by the extraction of gravel for local building.
 The Ponds now take in water from streams flowing from the higher ground around them and release it to Beverley Brook.
-Beverley Brook and the two Pen Ponds are most visible areas of water in the park.
+Beverley Brook and the two Pen Ponds are the most visible areas of water in the park.